register-dynamics/register-dynamics.co.uk/about-us.md

   content:
   - icon: ''
     heading: People matter
-    body: |-
+    body: |
       In everything that we approach and do, for us, people always come first.

-      At Register Dynamics, we pride ourselves on only doing work that we love and on making sure that everyone has the time and space to explore all of their interests both inside and outside of work.
+      At Register Dynamics we pride ourselves on only doing work that we love, and on making sure that everyone has the time and space to explore all of their interests - both inside and outside of work.

       With our clients we form deep, long-term relationships and focus on what matters most to them.
 We focus on the user needs and work hard to ensure that their voice is heard and taken seriously.
   - icon: ''
     heading: Quality solutions
-    body: "We deliver solutions that we believe are the very best solutions for our clients.  \n\nWhat this means is that quality always comes first along with creating solutions that endure and that are built with longevity and scalability in mind.\n\nWe want our work to support our clients far into the future and to create a positive and lasting impact with our clients. "
+    body: "We deliver solutions that we believe are the very best solutions for our clients.  \n\nWhat this means is that quality always comes first, along with creating solutions that endure, and that are built with longevity and scalability in mind.\n\nWe want our work to support our clients far into the future and to create a positive and lasting impact with our clients. \n"
   - icon: ''
     heading: Open communication
-    body: "We believe in openness and transparency and that positive outcomes can only come as a result of open communication.\n\nWith us, you will always know where you stand and we will always encourage everyone to speak their minds.
+    body: "We believe in openness and transparency and that positive outcomes can only come as a result of open communication.\n\nWith us, you will always know where you stand; and we will always encourage everyone to speak their minds.
-      \n\nBy taking the time to understand each others needs and situation, and encouraging greater transparency between teams, we can accomplish great things."
+      \n\nBy taking the time to understand each others’ needs and situation, and encouraging greater transparency between teams, we can accomplish great things.\n"
   - icon: ''
     heading: Working side-by-side
     body: |